Standard

 and trigger the coil circuit accordingly.
 With the Lobe Sensor

-Ignitors there is no need to pull the distributor for installation, no shimming
+Ignitors there is no need to pull the distributor for installation on GM

 Ignitor